-Dr. Hee Sook Lee-Niinioja, born in South Korea, became the pioneer student in Scandinavia in 1970s.
-She has educations in journalism (South Korea), art and design (Norway), visual communication (USA) and architecture (UK).
-As an artist/designer/journalist/Scholar, she has traveled across the globe for her exhibitions "Goethe in Me" as well as presenting/publishing her scholar researches and journalistic activities.
-She is specialized on 'syncretic architecture between different religions', 'creative but logical thinking', and 'color and emotions', in order to bring our dialogues though the commoness.
-Moreover, she has volunteered to humanitarian works while teaching at different institutes during her residence abroad as a member of the Finnish diplomatic corps.
+Dr Hee Sook Lee-Niinioja is a scholar/journalist/artist/designer.
+As an international pioneer student in Scandinavia in the 1970s, she has educations in journalism (South Korea), art-design (Norway), visual communication (USA), architecture (UK), besides theology, literature, etc. She has exhibited "Goethe in Me" and presented academic researches.
+She published journalistic articles and books on her specialisations on 'Hindu-Buddhist, Christian and Islamic architecture', 'cultural heritage', and 'colour and emotions', hoping to enhance dialogues through the commonness.
+She volunteered to humanitarian works while teaching at institutes across the globe.
 She received awards and appreciations, including the Civil Merit from the President of South Korea.
-Residing in Finland, she is engaged with art, writing, research and cultural heritages issues at ICOMOS.